Convexity-Fund/ConvexityFund.github.io/README.md

 # ConvexityFund
 ##### The dates provided indicate the meeting date or the analysis date, not the occurrence date of the events.
+This diary is dedicated to chronicling our thoughts and reflections on the market and individual companies.

 ### Market And Economy Outlook
 Market Outlook